Intrauterine Insemination (IUI)

 - IVF using a woman’s own eggs: average success rates range from 40-45 percent for patients under 35.

 - Time involved.
 IUI is a much shorter process than IVF, so if your first cycle is successful, it could be the quickest route to pregnancy.
-But because of the gap in success rates, some patients in their late 30s to early 40s may get pregnant faster by going directly to IVF rather than waiting until they have had several failed IUI cycles.
+But because of the gap in success rates, some patients in their late 30s to early 40s may get pregnant faster by going directly for IVF treatment rather than waiting until they have had several failed IUI cycles.

 - Treatment Cost.
 An IUI cycle costs much less than an IVF cycle, and may be the deciding factor for many patients.
 However, depending on your diagnosis and your chances of conceiving through IUI, it may be more cost-effective to go directly to an IVF cycle rather than dealing with multiple failed IUI cycles before ultimately proceeding to IVF.

 - has at least one unblocked fallopian tube